-- Answer the questions to determine which tax form to submit.
+- To determine which tax form to submit, answer the questions.

-- Follow the steps to submit the appropriate form.
-Ensure that your name matches your Taxpayer Identification Number (TIN).
+- Tip: Make sure that your name matches your Taxpayer Identification Number (TIN).

-- For each Payment Profile, add or update the Payments Contact information under “Settings.”
+- Under “Settings,” add or update the Payments contact information for each Payments profile.

-- Future emails about tax matters, including refresh requests, are sent to the Payments Contact you provide here.
+- Future emails about tax matters, including refresh requests, will be sent to the Payments contact you enter.
 Learn more about setting email preferences.

-- To find the tax withholding rates that may apply to your payment, check the "United States tax info" section of your Payments profile.
+- To find the tax withholding rates that may apply to your sales, check the "United States tax info" section of your Payments profile.